Rugby-Townsend, McBryde, Jenkins and Tandy join Lions coaching team | Sports-Games

 Rugby-Townsend, McBryde, Jenkins and Tandy join Lions coaching team

-Gatland said he knew McBryde well from their time in Wales.
-"He is an impressive and experienced coach who continues to have success with Leinster.
-I think he'll be well suited to the Lions environment and I am sure he will do an excellent job with the forwards.
+"Their response was unbelievable, brilliant," he said.
+"Steve said to me 'Oh my God, I'm shaking at the knees, I'm just so excited'.
+Robin said: 'I don't know what to do with myself'.
+I thought their response was exactly what I wanted to hear in terms of them coming on board."
+SCOTTISH BOOST

+With no Scotland player marking a Lions test start since Tom Smith in 2001, the presence of two Scottish coaches in the lineup is a boost for the country who notched up away wins over England and France in this year's Six Nations under Townsend.
+"It means more now than it did 24 years ago," the former flyhalf said.
+"It was such an enjoyable tour and winning a test series is incredible.
+The friendships created were as memorable as the games on the field.

-Jenkins, who also toured as a player in 2001, said: "To bring together the best players from four countries and take on the Springboks in their own backyard is very exciting.
-To do it with one of my Lions team mates from 24 years ago is incredibly special for me."
-Ireland coach Andy Farrell, Leicester coach Steve Borthwick and Munster forwards coach Graham Rowntree, all experienced Lions coaches, last week made themselves unavailable for the tour for various reasons.
+"As your career comes to an end you realise with each passing year how important the Lions are and how fortunate and lucky I was to be involved on such a good lions tour in South Africa back then."
+Ireland coach Andy Farrell, Leicester coach Steve Borthwick and Munster forwards coach Graham Rowntree, all experienced Lions assistants, last week made themselves unavailable for the tour for various reasons.

+That, and the continuing uncertainty about the exact format of the tour and the need for the huge party to remain in a COVID-secure bubble, mean even more logistical challenges than usual for Gatland and his team.
+"One of the big things we’ve spoken about is that it’s ‘players first’ in that the sort of things we can do when we are in our bubble," Gatland said.

+"How do we keep them entertained?
+Mental well-being as much as anything is really important and it’s going to be a challenge."
+The tour is scheduled for July and August, ending with three tests against the world champions, who have not played a game since beating England in the 2019 World Cup final.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)